erfanresume/DigitalSystemDesign/README.md

 A Programmable Counter is a digital counter whose counting sequence can be adjusted or programmed by the user.
 It can be set to count up to a specified value or follow a specific sequence.
 ### Pulse with Modulation
 PWM is a technique used to vary the width of pulses in a signal to control the power delivered to a load, such as controlling motor speed or dimming an LED.
+### Register
+A 32-bit register is a storage element used to hold 32 bits of data.
+It is often used in digital systems to store intermediate results, address values, or data for processing.
+Registers can be loaded with new data or hold their current value until an external signal (such as a clock pulse) triggers a change.
 ### Right Shift Register
 A 4-bit Right Shift Register is a storage device that shifts its stored bits to the right with each clock pulse, often used for serial-to-parallel data conversion or data shifting.
 ### Universal Shift Register